ben-bradley/generator-micro/README.md

 ### `yo micro:service`

-It's intended that you create a separate repo in which to build your microservice.
-Doing this enables the framework to leverage the code and API versioning, and dependency management that NPM provides.
+You should create a separate repo in which to build your microservice.
+Doing this enables the server framework to leverage API versioning, and dependency management that NPM provides, and modularity required to rapidly create and modify a microservice.

 ```shell
 $ cd ~/gits